maxneuvians/valentine/README.md

 ## Rationale

-Valentine offers an alternative to the compliance-driven security approach commonly practiced in organizations.
+Valentine offers an alternative to the compliance-driven security approach commonly practiced in large organizations.
 In teams following agile development practices, compliance-driven security often creates a bottleneck: controls must either be determined before development begins or after it concludes.
 This paradigm positions security as an obstacle to development rather than a collaborative partner in the process.

 Valentine is built on the premise that a system's attack surface expands primarily through the addition of features and their interactions.
 While the most secure system [might be the one that does nothing](https://github.com/kelseyhightower/nocode), real-world applications must balance security with functionality.
 As new features are implemented or system components evolve, the threat model should adapt to reflect both direct threats from new capabilities and emergent threats from feature interactions, environmental changes, and dependencies.